iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week3_qgis/W3_qgis3.md

 We've just opened this handy expression builder that allows us to create our basic formula, which is:
 - `[Number of People in Race X in Tract]/100`

-Let's say we want to first create a dot density map for Asian population.
+Let's say we want to first create a dot density map for Hispanic population.
 We can look in our field and just type in the following:
 <p align='center'>
 <img src="../Images/dotdens_expression.png" width="400">
 </p>